videolan/libvlcsharp/README.md

 - Game engines (Unity, Unreal, Godot)

-If you have a request or question regarding the roadmap, feel free to open an [issue](https://code.videolan.org/videolan/LibVLCSharp/issues) or [PR](https://github.com/videolan/libvlcsharp/pulls).
+If you have a request or question regarding the roadmap, feel free to open an [issue](https://code.videolan.org/videolan/LibVLCSharp/issues) (using an issue template) or [PR](https://github.com/videolan/libvlcsharp/pulls).

 ## Versioning